sky-guide/backend-test/README.md

 ## YOUR SOLUTION

-Once you have completed the test please create a pull request on our github page
+Once you have completed the test please zip it and send it back.